Since the advent of the automobile age a century ago,

 the beach cruiser has become a nostalgic presence found

 along ocean shorelines worldwide.
-The
+As with our

 cruiser is usually old and rusted -- and always an integral part of